 A potential client may already be familiar with your social media and could have well come directly from one of your accounts.
 A potential new client, particularly if the service they require is social media, will look at your pages before deciding on whether to use your business or not.

 Social media also plays a key role in SEO on a website, so it really should be a key feature on any homepage.

 Active Blog Posts

-There is nothing worse than visiting a website with a blurry image.
-Investing in a photography or purchasing images from an image library is a must.
+There is nothing worse than visiting a website with a blurry image!
+Investing in a photographer or purchasing images from an image library is a must.

 Images vs Text vs Whitespace

-The footer should contain basic information such as contact information, copyright details and links to your subpages such as terms and conditions and about us.
+The footer should contain basic information such as contact information, copyright details and links to your subpages such as terms and conditions or an area for your about us.